Exathi/Powershell-WPF/Readme.md

 ```

 ### Pwsh and Powershell compatibility:
 * Both Pwsh and Powershell can use the same class setup.
-The only difference is the ViewModel setup and ActionCommand setup.
+The only difference is the ViewModel setup.

 * Pwsh has access to the attribute `[NoRunspaceAffinity()]`.
 Powershell 5.1 needs to create the class without a runspace.

-* Pwsh can automatically convert `[PSMethod]` to `[Action]`.
-Powershell 5.1 does not have this automatic conversion.

 ``` Powershell
 # Pwsh